Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Results

-That the maximum energy in the RMS increases at lower optical depths is in direct contrast to the behavior of a photon poor RMS at shock breakout in a stellar wind \citep{Ioka2019, Ito2020}.
-In this case, the escaping radiation at low optical depths lead to a higher compression behind the shock, which in turn enhances photon production via bremsstrahlung emission.
+That the maximum energy in the RMS increases at lower optical depths is in direct contrast to the behaviour of a photon poor RMS at shock breakout in a stellar wind \citep{Ioka2019, Ito2020}.
+In this case, the escaping radiation at low optical depths leads to a higher compression behind the shock, which in turn enhances photon production via bremsstrahlung emission.
 Thus, more photons share the dissipated energy, which decreases the temperature.
 However, in the very photon rich regime considered here ($\zeta \sim 10^5$), photon production via bremsstrahlung would remain negligible even at high radiative losses \citep{Ioka2019}.
-Thus, we obtain the opposite trend for the maximum energy.
+Thus, we obtained the opposite trend for the maximum energy.

-From the figure it is clear that the forward shock upstream has already been depleted at this stage, and the forward RMS has begun to dissolve.
-Note that the upstream is depleted before the hydro shock reaches the front edge, as can be seen from the $\tau = 10$ profile in Figure~\ref{fig:hydro_evolution}.
-This is because the RMS transition region becomes broad at low optical depth, and the front of the large transition region reaches the front edge of the ejecta earlier than the thin hydro shock.
-The reverse shock upstream is not yet depleted.
-Its temperature has dropped by a factor of $\sim 3$ since $\tau = 50$ due to adiabatic cooling.
-The downstream region contains about half of the total photon population and consists of a broad spectrum.
-The broad spectrum is partly due to the increasing scattering time, leading to a less efficient thermalization process, and partly due to the broad reverse shock injecting both lower and higher energy photons than before.
+From the figure it is clear that the forward shock upstream had already been depleted at this stage, and the forward RMS had begun to dissolve.
+Note that the upstream was depleted before the hydro shock reached the front edge, as can be seen from the $\tau = 10$ profile in Figure~\ref{fig:hydro_evolution}.
+This was because the RMS transition region became broad at low optical depth, and the front of the large transition region reached the front edge of the ejecta earlier than the thin hydro shock.
+The reverse shock upstream was not yet depleted.
+Its temperature had dropped by a factor of $\sim 3$ since $\tau = 50$ due to adiabatic cooling.
+The downstream region contained about half of the total photon population and consisted of a broad spectrum.
+The broad spectrum was partly due to the increasing scattering time, leading to a less efficient thermalisation process, and partly due to the broad reverse shock injecting both lower and higher energy photons than before.

-At the photosphere ($\tau = 1$), the downstream contains $\approx 95$\% of all photons.
-It has a smooth, soft curvature below the peak energy at $\epsilon_p \approx 4\times10^{-3}$ and a clear high-energy component.
-The high-energy part exhibits a slight spectral hardening before it cuts off sharply, which is a characteristic signature of a photon distribution in the ``fast Compton regime'' \citep{Alamaa2024_intrapulse}.
+At the photosphere ($\tau = 1$), the downstream contained $\approx 95$\% of all photons.
+It had a smooth, soft curvature below the peak energy at $\epsilon_p \approx 4\times10^{-3}$ and a clear high-energy component.
+The high-energy part exhibited a slight spectral hardening before it cuts off sharply, which is a characteristic signature of a photon distribution in the ``fast Compton regime'' \citep{Alamaa2024_intrapulse}.